 SSIS stands for SQL Server Integration Services.
 It is a data management and integration tool.
 Companies use SSIS to store their data in warehouses, extract and load it, manage it, and so on.

-Question 2: Explain the ‘Control Flow option’ is SSIS.
+Question 2: Explain the ‘Control Flow option’ in SSIS.

-Control Flow option allows data administrators to link and program tasks in a graphical and logical manner.
+Control Flow option allows data administrators to link and program tasks graphically and logically.

 Question 3: What’s ‘data transformation’?